pratyushtiwary/Emotion-Detection/README.md

 - DeepFace,
 - Werkzeug

-to run download the above packages and open cmd/terminal in the folder and run `pip install -r requirements.txt`
+to run download the above packages and open cmd/terminal in the folder and run `python app.py`

-then run `python app.py`

 This will start a server locally on `localhost:3000`